SpamapS/SpamapS.github.io/_posts/2016-10-30-openstack-architecture-wg-because-we-all-arent-gaudi.md

-We want to make sure that OpenStack can continue moving forward, and so, we need to write down how things work now, record the current theory of operatoin, and then collaborate on improvements to those theories and the actual implementations.
+We want to make sure that OpenStack can continue moving forward, and so, we need to write down how things work now, record the current theory of operation, and then collaborate on improvements to those theories and the actual implementations.

 Without the Architecture Working Group, I'm sure OpenStack will remain a